 Brain Tumor Survival Rate

-The major factors that influence survival of the brain tumor are its type, location, whether it can be surgically removed or reduced in size, patient’s age, and other medical problems.
+The major factors that influence the survival of the brain tumor are its type, location, whether it can be surgically removed or reduced in size, the patient’s age, and other medical problems.

 The long-term survival rate (greater than five years) for people with primary brain cancer is promising with aggressive surgery, radiation, and chemotherapy.
-These treatments and rehabilitation counselling improves the quality of life to a great extent.
+These treatments and rehabilitation counseling improve the quality of life to a great extent.

 Read about: Brain Tumor – Frequently Asked Questions

 For more information and FREE personalized guidance, talk to Credihealth medical experts.